ladybug-tools/dragonfly-primer/text/components/SHW_System.md

     * Electric_TanklessHeater - 1.0
 * ##### condition
 A number for the ambient temperature in which the hot water tank is located [C].
-This can also be a Room in which the tank is located.
+This can also be a Room2D in which the tank is located.
 (Default: 22).
 * ##### loss_coeff
 A number for the loss of heat from the water heater tank to the surrounding ambient conditions [W/K].
 (Default: 6 W/K).